psaravan/FileBrowserView/README.md

 FileBrowserView
 ================

 FileBrowserView is a powerful Android view library for file/folder browsing.
-Check out the GitHub page here for complete details, including screenshots, examples, and in-depth tutorials:
+Check out this page for complete details, including screenshots, examples, and in-depth tutorials:

 http://psaravan.github.io/FileBrowserView/